yashichawla/USDA-Branded-Foods/README.md

 # Data Engineering

 ## Database Setup
-- Execute the SQL scripts in the `sql` folder to create the database schema and tables.
+- Execute the SQL scripts in the `SQL` folder to create the database schema and tables.
-- Refer to the ER diagram in the `schema` folder for a visual representation.
+- Refer to the ER diagram in the `Schema` folder for a visual representation.

 ## Data Loading
 - Use appropriate tools (e.g., SQL queries, Python scripts) to load the cleaned data into the database tables.